 The catalysts of Pop Art and escaping pre-war artistic tradition

 First evolving in the UK in the mid-1950s, and emerging fully in the UK and US over the next decade, pop art optimistically idolised and iconised popular culture and the kitsch.
 It challenged the notions of traditional pre-war art, shifting ideas on what art subjects could be, how artistic ideas could be communicated, and even whether art had to be about unique original pieces, or could be a mass produced art print.

 Artists as far back as Jean-Charles Pellerin in the late 1700s played with bright, simple aesthetics to create a more popular art that people outside of the Paris and London art galleries could admire.
 Picasso took that a step further, appearing to comment on consumerism in his 1913 artwork Au Bon Marche; a cubist collage of department store labels and advertising materials.
 Another decade on, a brief “Proto-Pop” movement saw American artists like Patrick Henry Bruce and Charles Demuth featuring commercial products and advertising design in their work, but the thing that really began to bring it all together was Dada.

 Where pop art uses an optimistic and even naiive embrace of present and future to challenge what art is, Dada was born from war.
-It’s catalysing thought was the idea that any society which created the horror of World War 2 must be torn up and re-imagined; including the art of that society.
+It’s catalysing thought was the idea that any society which created the horror of the World War must be torn up and re-imagined; including the art of that society.

 The post war influence in Dada and re-imagining art